danferth/todo/README.md

 # HOT ISSUE
 - [x] where the hell did the off canvas menu go! -shheez that was too easy :)
+- [ ] **not really ht but...** need to add the new UYF flask with cap and cap to products and images

 ## The big random list
 - [ ] set `$_GET` in ~~Full Width template for product pages~~ test template to set biology or chemistry and have angular know it